 PRELIMINARY CEPT position

 CEPT supports the on-going ITU-R studies with a view of making a new allocation to the FSS in the bands 7 150-7 250 MHz (space-to-Earth) and 8 400-8 500 MHz (Earth-to-space), condition to the fact that not putting undue constraints to and to ensure protection of the services already allocated in these frequency bands.

+Taking into account Resolution 758 (WRC-12), CEPT is opposed to any FSS usage of the band 8400-8500 MHz that would imply the potential deployment of a large number of earth stations (e.g. VSATs).
+Appropriate regulatory mechanisms will be needed to ensure that such deployment does not happen.

 Background